Meet the team at Star HQ

 In 2015, following the birth of her son, Keli developed an auto-immune condition called Addison’s Disease.
-Her experience, as a new mother struggling with illness, and now living with a rare disease, helps her to understand the complex impact illness has on families.
+Her experience as a new parent struggling with illness, and now living with a rare disease, helps her understand the complex impact illness has on families.
 She is keen to support them by ensuring they are seen, supported, and connected to people who care.

 Keli loves hill walking, reading fantasy novels and poetry, and eating salt and vinegar crisps!